 %With similar logic you can detect the S and T peaks.

 Once All the peaks are correctly detected, you can find the Onset and Offset as points of zero crossing for each lead.
 ST Segment can be calculated from S-Offset and T-Onset.

 Points of Interest

-You might be interested to learn the feature extraction technique from 12-Lead data using PCA from this Link.
-12-Lead ECG Feature extraction with PCA using Matlab.
 You could also consider cleaning the ECG signal before processing using Symlet or any other filtering technique.